|Route map with hotels.

-Make the most of your trip to Paris; Information on attractions, Paris
+Make the most of your trip to Paris; attractions, Paris hotels, transport, and lots more.

-main tourist attractions and places to visit in France - historic monuments, art galleries, and more
+The main tourist attractions and places to visit in France - historic monuments, art galleries, and more

 a trip to

 Information on things to do before starting your trip to France.

 Tips and useful information on driving in and through France - motorways, tolls, where to stay....

 Cities, towns, departments, regions, climate, wine areas and other themes.

 |The French way of

 A mine of information about life and living in France,

-dictionary of France
+Encyclopedic dictionary of modern France